bbmorten/ml-fastvlm/README.md

 # FastVLM: Efficient Vision Encoding for Vision Language Models

-This is the official repository of
-**[FastVLM: Efficient Vision Encoding for Vision Language Models](https://www.arxiv.org/abs/2412.13303).
+This is a revised version of the official repository of **[FastVLM: Efficient Vision Encoding for Vision Language Models](https://www.arxiv.org/abs/2412.13303).
 (CVPR 2025)**

+It is created since the original repo gave errors when running the inference app.

 [//]: # (![FastViTHD Performance]&#40;docs/acc_vs_latency_qwen-2.png&#41;)
 <p align="center">